-We now know that the UK has voted in favour of leaving the European Union ("EU"), in a so-called "Brexit", however many companies are struggling to understand whether or not they will benefit or be at risk now that the UK has voted to withdraw from the EU.
+The UK has voted in favour of leaving the European Union ("EU"), in a so-called "Brexit", however many companies are struggling to understand whether or not they will benefit or be at risk.
 Asking the right questions now will help companies identify the potential risks and opportunities that the Brexit scenario causes for their organisations.